For many years, Ketamine has been used as a substitute for anesthesia and most recently for depression.

 The withdrawal symptoms associated with Ketamine are uncomfortable.
 Quitting the drug can produce harmful imbalances in the brain.
 This can lead to serious consequences of not being able to perceive reality or having issues with their immediate environment.
 People in these situations are more prone to stress and pain caused by the psychological withdrawal.

 Many people fail to overcome addictive behavior because they detoxed on their own without medical supervision and support.
-The notion of quitting cold-turkey is the best and simplest way to go often results in drug relapse.
+The notion of quitting cold-turkey is the best and the simplest way to go often results in drug relapse.
 While that may seem like the best option on paper, it is actually dangerous.